-While investing in employees creates a better working environment and improves the overall dining experience for your guests, it is important to control your labor costs by examining how many hours of overtime employee (especially those that are tipped) are logging each month.
+While investing in employees creates a better working environment and improves the overall dining experience for your guests, it is important to control your labour costs to measure restaurant performance by examining how many hours of overtime employees are logging each month.

-Labor costs tend to fall between 30 and 35 percent of your restaurant’s total sales, which is dependent on the industry sector your restaurant falls within (e.g., quick service, full service, family style).
+Labour costs are an important factor in restaurant performance metrics, tending to fall between 30 and 35 percent of your restaurant’s total sales, which is dependent on the industry sector your restaurant falls within (e.g., quick service, full service, family style).

-There are a few things you can do to keep your restaurant labor costs in line with industry standards.
-Choose a restaurant POS with integrated employee timecards that can assist in the evaluation of hours worked for each employee.
+There are a few things you can do to keep your restaurant labour costs in line with industry standards.
+Choose a restaurant POS and restaurant management software with integrated employee time cards that can assist in the evaluation of hours worked for each employee.
 With built-in timecards, you can check how many hours each employee has logged on any given day of the week, including overtime.

 An excessive amount of overtime could indicate the need to hire more staff to mitigate those costs.

-The seat turnover rate is measured by how often a seat is used by a different individual over a period of time.
+The seat turnover rate is a restaurant performance metric measured by how often a seat is used by a different individual over a period of time.
 In general, the more people you are seating in your restaurant, the higher your sales potential is, so this number plays a crucial role when assessing total revenue.

 If it feels like you’re experiencing low turnover and want to improve, consider expanding your restaurant by adding more tables and seats.
 This gets more guests in the door to enjoy a meal at your place.
 Hiring more employees could also speed up the service and allow tables to turn at a quicker rate.
-You have to weigh the costs of these suggestions to determine if they yield enough ROI.
+In restaurant management, you have to weigh the costs of these suggestions to determine if they yield enough ROI.

 The continuous assessment of your peak hours and slow times is a great way to generate new opportunities to increase revenue or create savings.
-You should look for a point of sale that provides easy-to-access analytics.
+You should look for a point of sale or restaurant management software that provides easy-to-access analytics.

 Depending on your restaurant’s focus, busy hours may fall at breakfast, lunch, or dinner, but peaks may fall outside of that if you serve something like coffee.
 Take advantage of your peak hours by having your employees upsell specific items.
 Make this into a competition or create an incentive to promote it across the restaurant and improve your sales.

 Slow hours, which fall in between meal times, also have massive profit potential.
-Some restaurants have happy hour as a way to attract restaurant guests during nonpeak hours.
-After all, who doesn’t love half-price appetizers and refreshing discounted beverages?
+Some restaurants have happy hour as a way to attract restaurant guests during non-peak hours.
+After all, who doesn’t love half-price appetisers and refreshing discounted beverages?

 These key restaurant indicators have an impact on your overall revenue, which yields higher profit margins and pushes you toward growth and overall success.
-Evaluate these on a regular basis to identify performance opportunities in order to run a restaurant successfully.
+Evaluate these restaurant performance metrics on a regular basis to identify performance opportunities in order to run a restaurant successfully and improve restaurant management.